 Overview of HSV Infections

-Congenital HSV infection is a debatable entity and has been reported only few times in medical literature.
+Congenital HSV infection is a debatable entity and has been reported only a few times in medical literature.
 In this article, we will mainly discuss the three types of neonatal herpes simplex virus infections which are named after the extent of the disease and the major organs involved.

 The acquisition of HSV type 1 or type 2 without prior exposure to the virus in the mother is known as primary infection.
 Non-primary infection refers to the acquisition of an HSV type in a subject with previous exposure to another HSV type.
 In this case, the subject will have pre-formed antibodies against that other HSV type at the time of exposure to the new HSV type.

 Reactivation of HSV occurs when the same type is identified in skin lesions in a patient with documented antibodies against that type, also known as previous exposure.
 Symptomatic shedding of HSV is defined as the presence of genital herpes with the detection of HSV-1 or HSV-2 from the lesions by culture or polymerase chain reaction testing.

 Neonatal HSV infection can be acquired in 3 distinct periods: